SV Cross Country

 To have a successful time as a runner this summer, the following suggestions are strongly recommended.

 • Complete the Questionnaire: This helps give coaches an idea of your fitness level and recent experience as we determine paces and volume levels.
-You can access the form here.
+This will be sent out to athletes in early May.

 • Get Adequate Sleep: Summer can often mean later nights out with friends or doing other activities.
 While it’s important to enjoy the time off school, your body still needs just as much opportunity to recharge, perhaps more in some cases.
 The number one thing you can do to avoid injury and perform at your best is to get adequate sleep.
 For most teenage athletes that’s 8-10 hours.
 If you’re waking up at 6 AM for practice, that means being in bed no later than 10 PM.
 If opportunity presents itself, naps are also a great way to allow your body to recover.